role decision

 • You are a complete beginner who is not yet sure technology support is for you — validate the fundamentals with CompTIA Tech+ first, then commit to A+, rather than buying A+ before you are ready.

-• You are stacking a security or networking certificate ahead of A+ hoping to skip the entry rung — for a first help-desk seat, front-line troubleshooting is what the work actually asks for.
+• You are stacking a security or networking certificate ahead of A+ hoping to skip the entry rung — our read: for a first help-desk seat, lead with the front-line troubleshooting an interviewer can examine.

-• You want a certificate to stand in for hands-on practice — it will not; the repairs and ticket-solving you can demonstrate are what turn a certificate into a job offer.
+• You expect a certificate to stand in for hands-on practice — it will not.
+Our read: lead with the repairs and ticket-solving you can demonstrate; that is what an interviewer can examine.

 Build this proof first